Chris Seeger appointed liaison counsel in In re PayPal Holdings Inc. Securities Litigation

 PayPal disclosed this information in their fourth quarter and full year 2021 results and identified 4.5 million accounts that it believes to be illegitimately created due to the incentive campaigns.
 On these shocking disclosures, PayPal’s stock price fell $43.23, or 25 percent, in one-day – representing a $62 billion drop in market capitalization.
 As a result of Paypal’s and its officers’ wrongful acts and omissions – the precipitous decline in market value of the Company’s common stock when the truth was disclosed – the Plaintiff and other class members suffered significant losses and damages.

 One of the nation’s preeminent plaintiffs’ law firms, Seeger Weiss is best known for multidistrict mass torts and class actions in both state and federal court.
-From offices in New York, New Jersey, Pennsylvania, and Massachusetts, the firm has represented over 10,000 individuals, companies, and governments across the U.S. who have been injured or defrauded on a massive scale.
+From offices in New York, New Jersey, and Pennsylvania, the firm has represented over 10,000 individuals, companies, and governments across the U.S. who have been injured or defrauded on a massive scale.
 Since its founding in 1999, Seeger has led many of the most complex and high-profile cases in the country: the National Prescription Opiate Litigation, which the Washington Post called “the largest federal court case in U.S. history”; 3M Combat Arms Earplug Products Liability Litigation, which the Minneapolis Star Tribune called “one of the largest mass torts ever”; the “Dieselgate” scandal; and the history-making National Football League Players’ Concussion Injury Litigation.

 Related News